-Studies on the EU’s Restriction of Hazardous Substances (RoHS) Directive
+Substitutes for contaminants: The EU’s Restriction of Hazardous Substances (RoHS) Directive

 Cadmium in TVs, mercury in compact fluorescent lamps … various electrical and electronic devices contain hazardous substances such as heavy metals and brominated flame retardants (BFRs).
-The purpose of the EU’s Restriction of Hazardous Substances (RoHS) Directive) is to prohibit the use of these substances or at least to limit them to applications for which there are no safer alternatives.
+The purpose of the EU’s Restriction of Hazardous Substances (RoHS) Directive is to prohibit the use of these substances or at least to limit them to applications for which there are no safer alternatives.
 The Directive currently prohibits the use of six substances in electrical and electronic devices, including lead and hexavalent chromium.
 In July 2019, its provisions will additionally apply to four phthalates, which are mainly used as plasticisers (softening agents).

 The RoHS Directive permits exemptions from the substance restriction if substitution is not possible from a scientific and technical point of view, or if there is no permitted alternative, or if the negative environmental or health impacts caused by substitution are likely to outweigh the human and environmental benefits thereof.
 The exemptions are time-limited and must be renewed at regular intervals.

-In its Study to assess renewal requests for 29 RoHS 2 Annex III exemptions, for example, the Oeko-Institut and its partner, the Fraunhofer Institute for Reliability and Microintegration (IZM), assessed a number of exemption requests, including those dealing with mercury in compact fluorescent lamps (CFLs) and fluorescent tubes.
-In relation to CFLs, the researchers recommended not renewing two existing exemptions for compact fluorescent lamps (CFL) used for general lighting purposes with power input of less than 30W and 50W respectively.
+In its study to assess renewal requests for 29 RoHS 2 Annex III exemptions, for example, the Oeko-Institut and its partner, the Fraunhofer Institute for Reliability and Microintegration (IZM), assessed a number of exemption requests, including those dealing with mercury in compact fluorescent lamps (CFLs) and fluorescent tubes.
+In relation to CFLs, the researchers recommended not renewing two existing exemptions for lamps used for general lighting purposes with power input of less than 30W and 50W respectively.

-The experts also looked at mercury in linear fluorescent lamps and submitted recommendations to the European Commission.
-As linear fluorescent lamps (LFL) with a tube diameter of less than 9 mm are only sold in small quantities nowadays, the researchers expect that they will be gradually taken off the market, with no further action needed.
+The project team also looked at mercury in linear fluorescent lamps and submitted recommendations to the European Commission.
+As linear fluorescent lamps (LFLs) with a tube diameter of less than 9 mm are only sold in small quantities nowadays, the researchers expect that they will be gradually taken off the market, with no further action needed.
 They therefore support the renewal of the exemption for a five-year period.